 Figure 4.14: Log-loss equation with lasso penalty

-The 1-norm is just the sum of the absolute values of all the coefficients of the m different features.
+The 1-norm, which is the first term in the equation in Figure 4.14, is just the sum of the absolute values of the coefficients of the m different features.
 The absolute value is used because having a coefficient be large in either the positive or negative directions can contribute to overfitting.
 So, what else is different about this cost function from the log-loss function that we saw earlier?
-Well, now there is a C factor that is multiplied by the numerator of the fraction in front of the sum of the log-loss function over all the n training samples.
+Well, now there is a C factor that is multiplied by the fraction in front of the sum of the log-loss function.
 This is the "inverse of regularization strength" as described in the scikit-learn documentation (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
 Since this factor is in front of the term of the cost function that calculates the prediction error, as opposed to the term that does regularization, then making it larger makes the prediction error more important in the cost function, while regularization is made less important.
 In short, larger values of C lead to less regularization in the scikit-learn implementation.

 L2, or ridge regularization, is similar to L1, except that instead of the sum of absolute values of coefficients, ridge uses the sum of their squares, called the 2-norm: